codyfalkosky/GoogleCapstone/README.md

 <br>
 <div id='3'></div>

-## A Step Farther
+## A Step Further
 ***
 ### Data Analysis
 [Notebook](./3_Data_Analysis.ipynb)
 There is more than just a great model, there is understanding why!
-This notebook exploits model insights with shaply values, delves into categorising employees types with clustering, and exploring other data insights.
+This notebook exploits model insights with sharply values, delves into categorizing employee types with clustering, and explores other data insights.

 ### Solution Analysis
 [Notebook](./4_Solution_Analysis.ipynb)
 There is more than just knowing why, there is fixing it!
-This notebook explores if the analyised problems seems possible to fix and makes predictions using the model if such fixes could be implemented.
+This notebook explores if the analyzed problems seems possible to fix and makes predictions using the model if such fixes could be implemented.

 ### Summary
 [Notebook](./0_Summary.ipynb)